Lilac leaves infected with powdery mildew, showing the white, dusty coating typical of this disease.

 By understanding that three things are required for plant disease--host plant, pathogen, and favorable environment--we can use a three-pronged approach to manage plant diseases.

-Photo caption: Lilac leaves infected with powdery mildew, showing the white, dusty coating typical of this disease.
+lilac11907.jpg Caption: Lilac leaves infected with powdery mildew, showing the white, dusty coating typical of this disease.
 Powdery mildew results when a susceptible plant and the mildew fungus interact in a warm, humid environment.